nlesc-rags2riches/data/README.md

 # Data

-Data relevant for the [Rags2Riches](https://research-software-directory.org/projects/rags2riches) project.
+Some of the aata relevant for the [Rags2Riches](https://research-software-directory.org/projects/rags2riches) project.
+More project data can be found on [osf.io](https://osf.io/p4w65/files/osfstorage).

 ## bhic-98144.json.gz